 Venture capital refers to a pooled investment fund that seeks to invest in private market companies from their early days through to their last funding round before exit (either through a trade sale, IPO, or other).
 Venture capital is deemed a long-term, risky investment as many of the companies backed will return little to nothing.
 The goal is to back one or two within a portfolio that return many times their initial investment and cover all other loses.

 Venture Capital Trusts are simply publicly-listed venture capital funds that operate with a few minor additional restrictions.

-Angel Investing refers to the early stage private market investments (typically, this involves investments in startups) made by individuals investing their own money in hopes of long term significant returns from their investment.
-Angels will often provide more than finance to the companies they invest in, opening doors to their own networks of experts, suppliers, distributors, and other investors.
-Angels often invest as a group, formalised they are known as syndicates.
+Angel Investing refers to the early-stage private market investments (typically, this involves investments in startups) made by individuals investing their own money in hopes of securing significant long-term returns.
+Angels will often provide more than finance to the companies they invest in, opening doors to their own networks of experts, suppliers, distributors and other investors.
+Angels often invest as a group known as syndicates.

 Spread betting is a derivative (the investor does not actually own the underlying asset they are betting on) where the investor bets that the price of that asset will either rise or fall, and then wins or loses depending on the margin by which the asset has risen or fallen against the price quoted by the bookmaker.
 Spread betting is one of the most speculative forms of alternative investment on the market.

 A penny stock is a stock that trades at a relatively low price and has a relatively low market capitalisation.
 Penny stocks generally trade outside of the major stock exchanges and are considered high risk given the potential for large swings in value that may occur from larger investors buying or selling their shares and the lack of liquidity that may make it difficult to sell when desired.